The Dumbbell Bench Press is a Principal Compound Exercise

 The following errors are potentially dangerous and can result in injury.
 Avoid them at all costs.

-- Using too much weight.
-A common mistake for many novice lifters is lifting too much weight.
-This can result in poor form and/or possible injuries.
-Make sure to use correct weight that will allow you to use proper form and full range of motion.
+- You are Using too Much Weight.
+A common mistake for many novice lifters is lifting too much.
+Lifting too heavy can result in poor form and possible injuries.
+Make sure to use a correct weight that will allow you to use proper form and the full range of motion.

-- Bouncing and jerking weight.
-This is referred to as cheating and will take the emphasis of the chest.
-It can also result in losing control of the weight leading to injuries.
+- Bouncing and Jerking the Weight.
+Jerking or bouncing is also referred to as cheating and will take the emphasis off the chest.
+It can also result in losing control of the load leading to injuries.

-- Losing Control of the weight.
+- You are Losing Control of the Weight.
 You can pull ligaments and hurt your rotator cuff.

 - Performing the movement too fast.
-Performing the movement too fast doesn't allow you to fully recruit as many muscle fibers.
+Performing the action too quickly doesn’t allow you to recruit as many muscle fibers fully.

-- Compromise range of motion.
-Going too deep if you have limited motion or are not properly warmed up and stretched can result in serious tendon, joint and muscle injury.
+- Compromise Range of Motion.
+Going too deep if you have limited motion or are not adequately warmed up and stretched can result in a serious tendon, joint and muscle injury.
 Not using a full range of motion can also compromise results.